OfficeDev/office-js-docs-pr/Contributing.md

 ### To set up your fork of the repository

 1. Set up a GitHub account so you can contribute to this project.
 If you haven't done this, go to [GitHub](https://github.com/join) and do it now.
 2. Install Git on your computer.
-Follow the steps in the [Setting up Git Tutorial] [Set Up Git].
+Follow the steps in the [Set up Git] tutorial.
 3. Create your own fork of this repository.
 To do this, at the top of the page,  choose the **Fork** button.
 4. Copy your fork to your computer.
 To do this, open Git Bash.
 At the command prompt enter: